-Urodynamics are a series of tests that thoroughly examine how your bladder works, both at rest and with activities such as coughing and increased abdominal pressure.
+Urodynamics are tests that check how your bladder works, including the nerves and muscles.
+Testing is done both at rest and with activities such as coughing and increased abdominal pressure.

-- Having a doctor or nurse observe your urination process, or having you urinate into a toilet with a scale and collection device
+- Have you urinate into a toilet or commode with a scale and collection device

-- Electromyography: Measuring nerve and muscle activity with sensors placed around or inside the urethra
+- Electromyography measures your nerve and muscle activity with sensor pads placed around the anal area.

 After the tests

-- You may feel discomfort for a few hours after the tests, but your doctor will usually recommend drinking lots of water, taking a warm bath, or using a warm compress.
+You may feel discomfort for a few hours after the tests.
+Your doctor will usually recommend drinking lots of water, taking a warm bath, or using a warm compress.

 Please refer to the following articles about urodynamic tests for urinary incontinence on our Healthwise® Health Encyclopedia website: